Databricks vs Looker comparison

 Data Science Platforms

 Databricks is ranked 1st in Data Science Platforms with 78 reviews while Looker is ranked 5th in Embedded BI with 19 reviews.
 Databricks is rated 8.2, while Looker is rated 8.0.
 The top reviewer of Databricks writes "A nice interface with good features for turning off clusters to save on computing".
 On the other hand, the top reviewer of Looker writes "The APIs are exposed at every level, so it's highly modular".
-Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku Data Science Studio, Microsoft Azure Machine Learning Studio and Dremio, whereas Looker is most compared with Amazon QuickSight, Tableau, Google Data Studio, Qlik Sense and SAP BusinessObjects Business Intelligence Platform.
+Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku, Dremio and Microsoft Azure Machine Learning Studio, whereas Looker is most compared with Amazon QuickSight, Tableau, Google Data Studio, SAP BusinessObjects Business Intelligence Platform and Qlik Sense.

 We monitor all Data Science Platforms reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.